AcademySoftwareFoundation/OpenTimelineIO/docs/cxx-proposal/bridges.md

-Since OTIO originated as Python (and has an extensive test suite, in Python), our starting position is that existing Python code (adapters, plugins, schemadefs) should continue to work, as currently writte, with as few changes as possible.
+Since OTIO originated as Python (and has an extensive test suite, in Python), our starting position is that existing Python code (adapters, plugins, schemadefs) should continue to work, as currently written, with as few changes as possible.
 However, in anticipation of the rewrite of the core in C++, some changes are being made proactively made to ease this transition.

 For example, the Opentime types (e.g. ``RationalTime``) have